 Wandegeya Market, nestled within Kampala’s educational district, pulses with youthful energy.
 This vibrant space hosts boutiques, salons, fresh produce stalls, and even offices.
 Here, the legendary Rolex and TV Chicken reign supreme—street food delights that combine omelets, tomatoes, grilled chicken, and an array of vegetables.
 Wandegeya beckons, promising an encounter with Kampala’s culinary essence.

 Bulange, the administrative heart of the Buganda Kingdom, offers a glimpse into the Kingdom’s rich history.
 A grass-thatched building, where parliamentary sessions once convened under trees, now stands as a testament to tradition and culture.
 As you explore this historic site, immerse yourself in the captivating narrative of the Buganda people.

-As you chart your course through the multifaceted cityscape of Kampala, Uganda, Trek Africa Tours stands ready to guide you.
+As you chart your course through the multifaceted cityscape of Kampala, Uganda, Trek Africa Expeditions stands ready to guide you.
 Discover the plethora of things to do around Kampala, each offering a unique gateway into the heart of this captivating metropolis.